thaoong/PizzaSalesAnalysis/README.md

 # Pizza Sales Analysis using SQL
 This project aims to analyze sales situation of a pizza store using SQL, find the key insights based on the analysis results and help business make data-driven decisions that can potentially increase the store's revenue.
 ## About the dataset
-For this project, I sourced pizza sales data from Kaggle (link) which contains four csv files:
+For this project, the data source is Pizza place sales data from Kaggle ([link](https://www.kaggle.com/datasets/mysarahmadbhat/pizza-place-sales)) which contains four csv files:
 * order_details.csv
 * orders.csv
 * pizza_types.csv